 The London Ministerial meeting, held on 17 and 18 May 2007, provided a landmark in establishing the first legal body to be created through the Bologna process - the European Quality Assurance Register (EQAR).
-This is to become a register of quality assurance agencies that comply with the standards and guidelines for quality assurance European Standards and Guidelines, and are therefore legitimate to work in the European Higher Education Area.
+This is to become a register of quality assurance agencies that comply substantially with the standards and guidelines for quality assurance in the European Higher Education Area (ESG) on the basis of external evaluation.

-London also saw developments in two key areas - the social dimension, where Ministers agreed to develop national action plans and to monitor their impact, and the global dimension, where Ministers agreed on a strategy to develop the global dimension of European higher education.
+London also saw developments in two key areas - the social dimension, where Ministers agreed to develop national strategy and action plans, and the global dimension, where Ministers agreed on a strategy to develop the global dimension of European higher education.